JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

     }
     ```

-3. In `commonTest`, create the new `org.kmp.testing/CurrentRuntimeTest.kt` file.
+3. In the `commonTest` folder, create a new `org.kmp.testing` directory.
-4. Update it with a platform and framework-agnostic test like this:
+4. In this directory, create the `CurrentRuntimeTest.kt` and update it with following platform and framework-agnostic test:

     ```kotlin
     import kotlin.test.Test